iotaledger/tangle.js/tools/tangle-cli/README.md

-  --mainnet   IOTA Mainnet                                             [boolean] --devnet    IOTA devnet                                               [boolean] --net, -n   Node's endpoint or other IOTA network                     [string] --help      Show help                                                [boolean]
+  --mainnet   IOTA Mainnet                                             [boolean] --devnet    IOTA devnet                                               [boolean] --net, -n   Node's endpoint or other IOTA network                     [string] --explorer, -e   URL base of a tangle explorer.
+This option is ignored when
+                   using --mainnet or --devnet.                         [string] --permanode, -p  URL of a permanode to use.
+This option is ignored when using --mainnet or --devnet.                               [string] --help      Show help                                                [boolean] --net-id         Identifier of the IOTA Tangle network.
+This option is ignored when using --mainnet or --devnet.  [string] [default: "main"]
 ```

 ### DID Creation